paolo-projects/interpolator/README.md

 And then copy all the libraries in a folder named `./plugins` relative to the main program directory.

-For the expression evaluation to work, you need to have a working python distribution placed in a folder named 'python-3.7.2.amd64', with GTC package installed, placed in the same path as the executable is.
-Made this choice to make distribution simple, but I plan to add support for a system-wide python distribution in the future *(you may do this yourself if you change a few lines in the code)*
+For the expression evaluation to work, you need to have a working python distribution installed globally with GTC package installed ( ~~pip install GTC~~ ) or (included with Windows release) a local python distribution placed in a folder named 'python-3.7.2.amd64', with GTC package installed, placed in the same path as the executable is.

 Steps:
 - **$** *qmake*